hyperledger/besu/docs/Monitoring/Logging.md

 the logging verbosity.
 The [`--logging`](../Reference/Pantheon-CLI-Syntax.md#logging) option changes the volume of events displayed in the log.

+!!! tip
+    Use the [`admin_changeLogLevel`](../Reference/Pantheon-API-Methods.md#admin_changeloglevel) API method
+    to change the log level while Pantheon is running.

 ## Advanced Custom Logging

 You can provide your own logging configuration using the standard Log4J2 configuration mechanisms.